davidward462/csc-360-a2/README.txt

 mean: 130840.18 clock cycles
 standard deviation: 8543.43 clock cycles

+I suspect the higher clock cycles are due to the locks.
+Evne though the threads are running concurrently, the locks on the global variables which need to be determined by the end of the program slow down execution.
+All threads need to access them, likely many times during their execution, so if they are locked, the thread will not continue.

 ----- Synchronization issues -----

 The non-multithreaded function of the program did not have any issues at any point.